 Please refer to the Landlord and Tenant Board brochure on How a Tenant Can End Their Tenancy for additional information.

-Answer: First, be sure to reach out to your Superintendent and make them aware of the situation.
+First, be sure to reach out to your Superintendent and make them aware of the situation.
 We also ask, that you complete the Tenant Complaint Report in full and provide it to your Superintendent.
 This form allows us to properly record all the necessary information so that we can take appropriate action.

-Answer: Under certain situations a resident may not be able to fulfill their entire lease term.
+Under certain situations a resident may not be able to fulfill their entire lease term.
 We will provide our cooperation in resolving this situation as a win-win for all.
 However, if you do decide to terminate your lease early without our consent, we must abide by the lease and you are responsible for the remainder of your lease.

-Answer: Although we try to be perfect, we realize there are some situations that may need extra management attention.
+We realize there are some situations that may need extra management attention.
 If you have spoken with the Superintendent of your property, and you would like to speak to someone else about your situation, please contact our Offices at (905) 528-8956.